CoderDojoTC/python-minecraft/docs/glossary.rst

    code group
       Code groups are topics in the Twin Cities' CoderDojo.
-When students sign up to addend, they indicate interest in three different code groups.
+When students sign up to attend, they indicate interest in three different code groups.
 They get assigned to a specific code group once the number of mentors is known.
 This usually happens a couple of days before the event.